Online art sales are increasing every year, and the competition is becoming fierce.

 Follow Pinterest Users

-Their pins will appear in your Pinterest stream.
+When you follow their boards, their new pins will appear in your Pinterest stream.

 Pinterest makes it easy to pin content that is on Pinterest to one of your boards.

-Instead of clicking on the Pinterest image to find the original website all you have to do is “repin” the image.
+Instead of clicking on the Pinterest image to find the original website, all you have to do is “repin” the image.

 Everyone following you will be able to see what you have repinned.
 This a great way for you to build your community and brand awareness.